Does This Sound Familiar?

 You write Facebook status updates asking people to “like” one thing or “comment” on another.
 You post photos of puppies, kittens, and babies with your products to generate shares; you pitch ideas to make a video “go viral.”

 If you’re really lucky, you create a clever tweet at a timely moment during an event like the Super Bowl and everyone congratulates you for being really engaging in social media.

 And yet, it all feels a little vague, doesn’t it?
 Like you’re engaging to get engagement, but don’t really know what the engagement is worth?
 Are you really learning anything about your customers from this type of engagement?

-It doesn’t take a crystal ball to see where the current engagement model is leading us in the next year: Marketers will continue to try and game the Facebook EdgeRank algorithm and Twitter trending topics with more and more clever, inane, and meaningless posts aimed at capturing customer attention..
+It doesn’t take a crystal ball to see where the current engagement model is leading us in the next year: Marketers will continue to try and game the Facebook EdgeRank algorithm and Twitter trending topics with more and more clever, inane, and meaningless posts aimed at capturing customer attention and more followers..

 Social marketing will turn into an interruptive experience like television commercials, and history shows us that consumers will soon tune these messages out because they are devoid of depth and context in our lives.